Rosebank oil and gas field

 The Rosebank oil and gas field lies west of Shetland.
-It is operated by Equinor; Suncor and Siccar Point Energy.
+It is operated by Equinor, Suncor and Siccar Point Energy.
 The discovery well was drilled in 2004.
 A final investment decision for Rosebank was planned to be taken by May 2022.
 In 2022, Siccar Point Energy was acquired by Ithaca Energy, a daughter company of Delek Group.

 Ocean depth is 1,100 m.
 The discovery well, drilled to 2,743 m, flowed 6000 oilbbl/d of 37° API light oil from a deposit 24 m thick.

 Exploration and appraisal

 Licence P.1026 covering blocks 213/26 and 213/27 was awarded to Texaco North Sea UK Co in the 19th UK offshore licensing round on 1 June 2001.
 The work program included a commitment to reprocess 3D seismic and to reach a decision on a 'drill or drop' well commitment within three years.
 In October 2001, Texaco was merged with Chevron who farmed-down its share of the licence to 40% prior to the discovery well, 213/27-1Z, being drilled in 2004.
 At the time of discovery the other licence owners were Statoil (30%), OMV (20%) and DONG (10%).
 Shortly after the discovery the four companies were granted an additional licence (P.1191) on adjacent block 205/1.

 Several changes in ownership of the licence have taken place resulting in the current ownership of Equinor 40% (and operator of the licence), Suncor (40%) and Siccar Point (20%).
 Statoil had sold its 30% stake of the licence to OMV in 2013 prior to Equinor acquiring Chevron's 40% stake in 2019.
 Statoil was renamed Equinor in 2018.
 The licences currently cover blocks 213/26b, 213/27a and 205/1a.

-A three well appraisal program commenced in October 2006 and the second well in the sequence, 205/1-1, was flowed tested at a rate of 6,000 barrels/day of good quality oil.
+A three-well appraisal started in October 2006 and the second well in the sequence, 205/1-1, was flowed tested at a rate of 6,000 barrels/day of good quality oil.

 In oil and gas exploration it is common practice for prospects and discoveries to be named according to a theme.
 Texaco named the Rosebank prospect after the Scottish malt whisky Rosebank.
 Texaco also named other prospects in the Atlantic Margin in keeping with the theme including Lagavulin, Talisker and Lochnagar.
 Other naming themes in use by various operators include sea birds (Shell), Scottish mountains (BP), castles, rivers, Scottish dances and famous geologists (Conoco).